 So, there you have it!
 A list of “who did it best” from the perspective of a life-long fan of almost every production of Pride and Prejudice.

 Which actors portrayed your favorite version of a beloved character from Pride and Prejudice?
-Share below!If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Share below!Pin this article to read later!
+And make sure to follow us on Pinterest.